RawanAlharbi/website/content/publication/alharbi-2021-heatsight/index.md

 title: 'HeatSight: Wearable Low-Power Omni Thermal Sensing'
 date: '2021-01-01'
 publication_types:
-- 1
+- 2
-publication: '*Proceedings of the 2021 ACM International Symposium on Wearable Computers*'
+publication: 'Proceedings of the 2021 ACM International Symposium on Wearable Computers'
+conference: "UbiComp'21"
-abstract: "*Thermal information surrounding a person is a rich source for understanding and identifying personal activities.
+abstract: "Thermal information surrounding a person is a rich source for understanding and identifying personal activities.
 Different daily activities naturally emit distinct thermal signatures from both the human body and surrounding objects; these signatures exhibit both spatial and temporal components as objects move and thermal energy dissipates, for example, when drinking a cold beverage or smoking a cigarette.
 We present HeatSight, a wearable